 (2009) is the post -apocalyptic dystopian novel written by Carrie Ryan.
 It describes the life of few human survivors in a barricaded village that is

 surrounded by the endless horde of zombies.
-Author explored the themes of violence, secrecy and repression.
+The author explored the themes of violence, secrecy and repression.

 (2009) is a dystopian play written by Fernando de QuerolAlcaraz.
 It depicts the life of oppressed citizens that live under the rule of oligarchical

 dictatorship.
-Author masterfully tackled the issues of censorship, freedom of speech, democracy, faith, religious freedom, dissent and debate.
+The author masterfully tackled the issues of censorship, freedom of speech, democracy, faith, religious freedom, dissent and debate.